 Research of the Tata-Cornell Institute (TCI)

 As a part of my research at TCI, I explore these variations in performance on nutrition and food policy reforms at the sub-national level.
 I focus on the interrelated questions, which traverse from issues of agricultural production to nutritional outcomes with a keen eye on how policies have evolved, key actors in the reforms and its potential drivers – economic and non-economic.
 This is an attempt to understand the sub-national trends and deliberate upon whether these food policy reforms and initiatives have the potential to chart out a new course for food and agriculture in India or if they are just tools of “mass populism”.
 On the national nutrition front, I look at the National Food Security Act (NFSA 2013) under which the framing of newer policies has to comply with the legal bindings of promises made under the Act.
 These could pose a limit or constrain the design of food policy in the time to come.
-On the other hand, NFSA could act as a springboard for various innovations and more effective ways at designing food based welfare policies.
+On the other hand, NFSA could act as a springboard for various innovations and more effective ways for designing food-based welfare policies.

 I encourage you to read more about our work on the nature of food policy in India through our latest piece, “The bumpy road from food to nutrition security – Slow evolution of India’s food policy“ appearing in the Journal of Global Food Security.